cloudfoundry/app-autoscaler-cli-plugin/README.md

 #### OPTIONS:
 - `--start` : start time of the scaling history with format "yyyy-MM-ddTHH:mm:ss+/-HH:mm" or "yyyy-MM-ddTHH:mm:ssZ", default to very beginning if not specified.
 - `--end` : end time of the scaling history with format "yyyy-MM-ddTHH:mm:ss+/-HH:mm" or "yyyy-MM-ddTHH:mm:ssZ", default to current time if not speficied.
-- `--number|-n` : number of the records will be returned, default one page if not speficied, will be ignored if both start time and end time are specified.
+- `--number|-n` : the number of the latest records to return, will be ignored if both start time and end time are specified.
 - `--desc` : display in descending order, default to ascending order if not specified
 - `--output` : dump the scaling history to a file